hikarisaotom/StockTracker/README.md

 - **Charts**: `react-native-svg-charts` Simple yet flexible JavaScript charting for developers.
 - **Notifications**: `react-native-push-notification` and `@react-native-community/push-notification-ios` to support local notifications sent by the application when the price is reached.

+- **Security**: To ensure security for sensitive information, a model using environment variables was adopted.

 ## Development Dependencies 🔧

 - **@babel/core**: ^7.20.0